adamtorres/rpi-cluster/raspberrypi-rpinode.md

     TFTP_PREFIX=0
     BOOT_ORDER=0xf41

-Skip to "Copy OS image file" if all went well.
+Skip to "Prepare the SSD" if all went well.
 The next sections deal with updating the bootloader manually.

 ### Updating the Bootloader With No Changes